MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-security-incident-quick-start.md

 To find out if you have any devices that have had threats at them, do the following.

-1. Go to the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)) and sign in.

-1. In the navigation pane, choose **Reports > General > Security report**.
+1. In the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)), in the navigation pane, choose **Reports > General > Security report**.

-1. Scroll down to the Vulnerable devices row.
+2. Scroll down to the Vulnerable devices row.
 If threats were detected on devices, you'll see that information in this row.

 ### Learn about new incidents or alerts

-1. Go to the Microsoft 365 Defender portal (https://security.microsoft.com) and sign in.

-1. In the Navigation menu, select **Incidents**.
+1. In the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)), in the navigation menu, select **Incidents**.
 Incidents are displayed on the page with associated alerts.

-1. Select an alert to open its flyout pane, where you can learn more about the alert.
+2. Select an alert to open its flyout pane, where you can learn more about the alert.

-1. In the flyout, you can see the alert title, view a list of assets (such as endpoints or user accounts) that were affected, take available actions, and use links to view more information and even open the details page for the selected alert.
+3. In the flyout, you can see the alert title, view a list of assets (such as endpoints or user accounts) that were affected, take available actions, and use links to view more information and even open the details page for the selected alert.

 ### Run a scan or automated investigation

 1. In the Microsoft 365 Defender portal (https://security.microsoft.com), in the navigation pane, choose Device inventory.

-1. Select a device to open its flyout panel, and review the information that is displayed.
+2. Select a device to open its flyout panel, and review the information that is displayed.

-1. Select the ellipsis (...) to open the actions menu.
+3. Select the ellipsis (...) to open the actions menu.

-1. Select an action, such as **Run antivirus scan** or **Initiate Automated Investigation**.
+4. Select an action, such as **Run antivirus scan** or **Initiate Automated Investigation**.

 ## Suggested weekly tasks